Comprehensive Concussion Care Programs and Outreach

 Sports Physicals are available at the Center for Health with Nina Winans, MD.

 Nina Winans, MD

 Dr. Winans is a Board Certified Family and Sports Medicine Physician.
 She serves as the Medical Director for the Wellness Neighborhood and Tahoe Truckee Unified School District.
-Her office is located in the Center for Health¬†at 10710 Donner Pass Road, Truckee, CA 96161, clinic phone number (530) 582-7488.
+Her office is located at Tahoe Forest Sports Medicine and Therapy Services¬†at 10710 Donner Pass Road, Truckee, CA 96161, clinic phone number (530) 582-7488.

 Sports Medicine Community Outreach Program for TTUSD

 The Sports Medicine Community Outreach Program (SMOCP) is a group of volunteer doctors and physical therapists who donate their time and effort to TTUSD.
 Most of these volunteers are parents of current TTUSD athletes.
 These doctors are on call to provide support to the athletes during high-risk athletic competitions.